-The gig economy has been added to your bookmarks.
+The gig economy has been saved

 How can a business manage talent effectively when many, or even most, of its people are not actually its employees?
 Networks of people who work without any formal employment agreement—as well as the growing use of machines as talent—are reshaping the talent management equation.